Azure-Samples/media-services-v3-dotnet/HighAvailabilityEncodingStreaming/README.md

 1. Clone or download this code.
 1. Modify the deployment script configuration file located in *ARMDeployScripts/all.parameters.json*.
     1. Set the `deploymentNameBase`, for example *contosoha*.
-    1. Set the `deploymentRegionLocation` to the region where all the sample components are installed, for example *eastus*.
+    1. Set the `deploymentRegionLocation` to the region where all the sample components will be installed, for example *eastus*.
     1. Set the `keyVaultTenantId` to the Azure tenant Id.
 It can be found in the Azure AD admin center > properties page > Directory ID.
     1. Set the `amsRegions`.
 You can have two or more regions specified.
 List all the regions where you want to install a Media Services instance.
 One Media Services instance will be installed per region.
     1. Save the file *all.parameters.json*.